 Finally in 1955 the playfield was ready for use.
 It was named in honor of a Seattle Parks Department leader, Waldo J. Dahl (even though he did not have anything directly to do with the creation of Dahl Field).

 Mr. & Mrs. Akahoshi were able to move to another house on 26th Ave NE just north of NE 75th Street where new houses were built after the area of Dahl Field was determined.
 By that time the couple was past the age for doing farming but they still had a garden and successfully grew dahlia bulbs for market.
 The couple both lived into their 90s and today their house is lived in by family descendants.

 Although not everyone in Wedgwood had a farm in the 1920s, the stories of the Picardo Farm (now the P-Patch), Dahl Field and the Akahoshi family are a reminder of early days when Wedgwood was very thinly populated and there was land under cultivation.

 After the end of World War Two in 1945, enormous social changes took place in northeast Seattle with the influx of new families in search of housing.
-The rural aspects of Wedgwood disappeared almost completely by the 1950s when the neighborhood was absorbed into the City of Seattle and more streets were put through.
+The rural aspects of Wedgwood were rapidly disappearing by the 1950s when the neighborhood was absorbed into the City of Seattle, with more houses built and more streets put through.
 Mr. and Mrs. Akahoshi were personally impacted by these processes because in their lifetimes, their rural way of life disappeared.